 Focuses on the leadership role in outdoor programs and camps.
 Includes concepts, details, and procedures of planning programs, operational policies, personnel standards, risk management and liability.
 Includes a practicum experience in camp management and instructing outdoor recreation such as archery, canoeing, mountaineering, riflery, sailing, and camp games.
-Students who enroll in this course are also required to take KSPR 6019 Outdoor Education Lab which is offered during the Maymester.
+Students who enroll in this course are also required to complete a week serving undergraduate students at an outdoor education class.
 Note: There is an additional lab fee above cost of class.